my-cumbria-logo, my-cumbria-logo Toggle navigation

 Onesearch or Google Scholar?

-Google Scholar uses Google algorithms to search for academic content across the web.
-It will often find you more results but it does not have the same filters to narrow down the results and the full text may not be freely available.
-It is useful for wider searching, for checking if an article is freely available and for tracking down hard to find references.
+It is useful, though, for wider searching, for checking if an article is freely available and for tracking down hard to find references.
 It can also find material from university websites and institutional repositories.

 Getting the best out of Google Scholar